pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

 ## Tag Searches
 Tag searches can be used with either no modifier or with `.not` except for `decade` and `resolution` which can only be used with no modifier.

-String search can take multiple values as a **list or a comma-separated string**.
+Tag search can take multiple values as a **list or a comma-separated string**.

 ### Tag Modifiers